day8/re-frame/README.md

 to hide the data.
 I still wake up in a sweat some nights thinking about all that Clojure data lying around exposed and passive.

-But, as Fogus tells us, data at rest is the easy bit.
+But, as Fogus reminds us, data at rest is the easy bit.

 From here on in this document, we'll assume `app-db` is one of these: